terrarium-earth/Heracles-docs/Writerside/topics/Group-View-for-Players.md

 # Group View, for Players

 This is Heracles' main screen, the Group View.
-Some example quests are shown, with some progress already made—indicated by the colored backgrounds of the quests with the log and map icons.
+Some example quests are shown, with some progress already made—indicated by the colored backgrounds of the quests with the log and map icons in this example:

 ![2024-04-09_16.58.42.png](2024-04-09_16.58.42.png)